virtualritz/nsi-docs/docs/stream-api.rst

 .. _section:nsistream:

-The interface stream
+The Interface Stream
 --------------------

-It is important for a scene description api to be streamable.
+It is important for a scene description API to be streamable.
 This allows saving scene description into files, communicating scene state between processes and provide extra flexibility when sending commands to the renderer |nsp| [#]_.

-Instead of re-inventing the wheel, the authors have decided to use exactly the same format as is used by the *RenderMan* Interface Bytestream (rib).
+Instead of re-inventing the wheel, the authors have decided to use exactly the same format as is used by the *RenderMan* Interface Bytestream (RIB).
 This has several advantages:

--  Well defined ascii and binary formats.
+-  Well defined ASCII and binary formats.

--  The ascii format is human readable and easy to understand.
+-  The ASCII format is human readable and easy to understand.

 -  Easy to integrate into existing renderers (writers and readers already available).

-Note that since Lua is part of the api, one can use Lua files for api streaming |nsp| [#]_.
+Note that since Lua is part of the API, one can use Lua files for API streaming |nsp| [#]_.

 --------------